Data Breaches in Healthcare Security Systems: Potential Solutions to Reduce Healthcare Data Breaches

 \subsubsection{Implementation of Incident Response Plan}

-There are six phases in IRP, they are: \begin{itemize} \item \textbf{Preparation:} In this phase, the IRP is going to prepare on how to handle a data breach in case it occurs. \item \textbf{Identification:} In this phase, the IRP is going to help in identifying the data breach and to identify if it is actually a threat or just a false alarm \item \textbf{Containment: }In this phase, It disconnects the affected system with all the other networks and thus helping in minimizing the damage of the breach. \item \textbf{Eradication:} In this phase, all the affected systems are removed and are replaced with the new ones. \item \textbf{Recovery:} In this phase, after making sure that the affected systems are no longer a threat, they are put back into the network. \item \textbf{Lessons Learned:} This is the final phase where all the documentation regarding the incident is done, and analysis of the report is done to make sure that this type of breach does not occur again. \end{itemize}
+There are six phases in IRP, they are: \begin{itemize} \item \textbf{Preparation:} The IRP is going to prepare on how to handle a data breach in case it occurs. \item \textbf{Identification:} In this phase, the IRP is going to help in identifying the data breach and to identify if it is actually a threat or just a false alarm \item \textbf{Containment: } It disconnects the affected system with all the other networks and thus helping in minimizing the damage of the breach. \item \textbf{Eradication:} All the affected systems are removed and are replaced with the new ones. \item \textbf{Recovery:} After making sure that the affected systems are no longer a threat, they are put back into the network. \item \textbf{Lessons Learned:} This is the final phase where all the documentation regarding the incident is done, and analysis of the report is done to make sure that this type of breach does not occur again. \end{itemize}